Cognitive Therapy Introduction from www.IWantToChangeMyLife.org

 I can hear the voice of my parent saying that I’m a failure and that I’ll never amount to anything.

 8. Positive belief and affirmation.
-Write down a statement that reflects your healthier beliefs.
-Find something that you can repeat to yourself.
+Write down an affirmation, in a positive form, that reflects your healthier approach.
+Choose something that you can use as a reminder.

 The next time I make a mistake, I won't dwell on the negatives.
-Instead I will focus on what I can learn from my mistake.
 I will remind myself of my past successes.
+I will remember to be kind to myself and to others.